 - Your final crossmatch test is positive, meaning you have antibodies against the donor kidney and your body would reject the transplanted kidney

 - You have a new medical problem that we did not know about

 Depend on us to get your “informed consent” before a transplant operation.
 This means you decide whether or not to have a transplant.

-Your kidney transplant will take place the day you arrive at the Transplant Center.
+Your kidney transplant will take place the day you arrive at the University Health Transplant Institute.
 The surgery takes between two and four hours.
 You’ll be under general anesthesia.
 Your skilled, experienced transplant surgeon will:

 - Make an incision approximately 6 inches long just above the groin

 - Attach the artery and vein of your new kidney to one of your existing arteries and veins

 - Attach your new kidney’s ureter (the tube that carries urine to the bladder) to your bladder